 Stock Market is Inflated

-When the market crushes you get a W move.
-Very rarely you will get a V move and yet, if we look at the economic numbers, they are catastrophic, but we are back to all time highs.
+When the market crashes you get a W move.
+Very rarely you will get a V move and yet, if we look at the economic numbers, they are catastrophic, but we are back to all-time highs.
 There has to be a reason for that and there is.

 50% Inflation for the Next 5 Years